 - There will be three (3) open book tests during the course of the semester.
-Each test will count for about 20% of your grade, for a total of about 60% of your final grade. - In addition, there will be a comprehensive makeup examination during finals week on Thursday, 12/15, 8:00 10:00 am OR Friday, 12/16 8:00 10:00 am (you may choose either of these meetings regardless of which section you are in) - You must take the comprehensive makeup if you miss any exams during the semester.
-If you have taken all three exams during the semester, you are excused from taking the comprehensive makeup. - To do well on the exams in this class, you must do the homework and come to class: exams will be based on both information in the textbook and topics covered during class. - Because not everyone in the class will have access to 2016 version of Microsoft Office, exams will only cover features found in both the 2013 and the 2016 versions.
+The Excel tests will count for about 20% of your grade and the Access test for about 10%, for a total of about half of your final grade. - In addition, there will be a comprehensive makeup examination during finals week - You must take the comprehensive makeup if you miss any exams during the semester.
+If you have taken all three exams during the semester, you are excused from taking the comprehensive makeup.
+The makeup will cover both Access and Excel, focusing on Modules 3 and 8 of Excel and Module 3 of Access. - To do well on the exams in this class, you must do the homework and come to class: exams will be based on both information in the textbook and topics covered during class.